-- o an acceptable audit of expenditures - an adequate communications process between both Boards and the Local Joint Committees - \circ a documented tuition assistance approval process at each LJC - o a periodic report of expenditures from the LJCs - an approved plan for the development of customized courses - A total of \$2,500.00 per year per eligible worker for credit or non-credit courses provided by schools listed in the current Accredited Institutions of Post-Secondary Education or by private occupational/vocational schools recognized by state boards of vocational education.
-For states without state boards of vocational education, and for other exceptions, the Institute for Career Development will make a determination as to the eligibility of a provider not included in the current Accredited Institutions of Post-Secondary Education to receive tuition assistance funds. - Tuition Assistance funds may be used for subscription-based online learning providers.
+- o an acceptable audit of expenditures - o an adequate communications process between both Boards and the Local Joint Committees - o a documented tuition assistance approval process at each LJC - o a periodic report of expenditures from the LJCs - o an approved plan for the development of customized courses - A total of \$2,500.00 per year per eligible worker for credit or non-credit courses provided by schools recognized by the Council for Higher Education Accreditation, by private occupational/vocational schools recognized by state boards of vocational education, or by State Workforce Development Agencies.
+For exceptions, the Institute for Career Development will make a determination as to the eligibility of a provider to receive tuition assistance funds. - Tuition Assistance funds may be used for subscription-based online learning providers.
 However, a participant is limited to one active subscription at a time and no more than \$500 per year.
 Online providers must be pre-approved by ICD, through the Application for Provider Status process, before funds are expended. - 2.
 The annual limit of \$2,500.00 per eligible worker is not cumulative.
 Individuals may not carry forward unused portions of their tuition assistance for use in later years. - 3.
 With the exception of correspondence courses, tuition assistance funds will be payable to the institution at the commencement of a course. - 4.
 Efforts should be made to present courses at the work site in order to take advantage of any efficiencies associated with group rather than individual participation in these courses. - 5.
 Reimbursement will be provided in accordance with the aforementioned standards for courses beginning after the effective date of the respective LJC's Career Development Program financing. - 6.
 If an employee receives tuition reimbursement from any other source, no duplication of payment will be made to that employee.